klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

         return $false
     }

-    #3.
-User does not have the target license assigned
+    # 3. The user doesn't have the target license assigned.
     if(IsLicenseAssignedToUser $user $targetSkuId)
     {
         Write-Host "$userName already has target license assigned." return $false
     }

-    #4.
-User does not have the target license in error state from some groups
+    # 4. The user doesn't have the target license in an error state from some groups.
     [Microsoft.Online.Administration.IndirectLicenseError[]]$licenseErrors = GetErrorsForLicense $user $targetSkuId
     foreach($licenseError in $licenseErrors)
     {